-The Vale of Glamorgan Council is urging people across the county, to check and update information that appears on the electoral register for their address.
+The Vale of Glamorgan Council is urging people across the Vale to reply to the Household Enquiry Forms that have recently been sent to their addresses.

-It is important that all residents complete the process and send these white forms back ASAP and no later than 22nd November which is our final deadline, otherwise they will not be registered in time for the revised register of electors on 1st December.
+It is important that all residents complete the process and send the forms back ASAP and no later than 17th November which is then final deadline, otherwise they will not be registered in time 1st December.

 What are the benefits of being on the Electoral Register?

-- You will have a choice of whether or not you would like to vote in a UK election or referendum.
+- You will have a choice of whether or not you would like to vote in an election or referendum.

 - Credit reference agencies can confirm your address to approve mortgage, loan, or credit applications.